erinmaus/blobby/README.md

 This password manager was made only for my personal use.
 No guarantees are made of the security, reliability, or benefits of this utility.

-If you want to manage passwords, use a tried-and-tested utility.
+If you want to manage passwords, don't use Blobby.
+Instead, use a tried-and-tested utility.

 # Requirements
 Blobby requires LuaJIT 2 and the Sodium crypto library.